-As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 69% and approximately 8.95% of the aggregate Unpaid Principal Balance of the Mortgage Loans, (approximately 9.01% of the aggregate Unpaid Principal Balance of the Group H Mortgage Loans, approximately 9.37% of the aggregate Unpaid Principal Balance of the Group M Mortgage Loans and approximately 2.02% of the aggregate Unpaid Principal Balance of the Group M Mortgage Loans) have AVM current loan-to-value ratios in excess of 100%.
-The AVM current loan-to-value ratios for the Mortgage Loans are based on valuations of the related mortgaged properties obtained through an automated value from Freddie Mac's automated valuation model, Home Value Explorer[®] ("HVE[®]") when available.
-When an HVE value was not available, a state level house price index was used to estimate property values.
-If an MSA level house price index was used to estimate property values.
+As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 65.95% and approximately 5.82% of the aggregate Unpaid Principal Balance of the Mortgage Loans (approximately 6.49%, 6.35% and 0.80% of the aggregate Unpaid Principal Balance of the Group H Mortgage Loans, the Group M Mortgage Loans and the Group M55 Mortgage Loans, respectively) have AVM current loan-to-value ratios in excess of 100%.
+The AVM current loan-to-value ratios for the Mortgage Loans were based on valuations of the related mortgaged properties obtained through Freddie Mac's automated valuation model, Home Value Explorer® ("HVE®") when available.
+When an HVE value was not available, an MSA level house price index was used to estimate property values.
+If an MSA level house price index was not available, a state level house price index was used to estimate property values.
 The valuations provided herein may not reflect the actual values of the mortgaged properties in the open market.

-Mortgage loans with high current loan-to-value ratios leave the mortgagor with little, no or negative equity in the related mortgaged property, which may result in increased delinquencies by mortgagors.
-Fluctuations in the residential real estate market, the reduction in the availability of mortgage credit and other negative trends, may have the effect of reducing the values of the mortgaged properties from the updated values described above.
+Mortgage loans with high current loan-to-value ratios leave the mortgagor with little, no or negative equity in the related mortgaged property, which may result in increased delinquencies.
+Fluctuations in the residential real estate market, the reduction in the availability of mortgage credit and other negative trends may have the effect of reducing the values of the mortgaged properties from the updated values described above.
 A reduction in the values of the mortgaged properties may reduce the likelihood that liquidation proceeds or other proceeds will be sufficient to pay off the related mortgage loans fully.